oscarvillagrana/machine-learning-toolbox/README.md

 - http://community.pipeline.ai

 # ML/DL Project Cluster @Holberton
-August 27th will be a Project Cluster where attendees have time to work on projects.
+August 27th will be a Project Cluster where attendees have time to work on projects

 ### Tools